Tserith/Druid/README.md

 - Only supports executables
 - Stub doesn't support symbols or resources
-- Does not support import forwarding
+- Does not support delayed or forwarded imports
 - Does not enforce page protections